Wyomissing Area Junior/Senior High School

-In 2014, The Washington Post named WAHS the most challenging public school in the state, excluding magnet and charter schools, and U.S. News & World Report ranked it as the best public school in the state, excluding magnet and charter schools.
+In 2014, The Washington Post named WAHS the most challenging public school in the state, excluding magnet and charter schools, and U.S. News & World Report ranked it as the best public school in Pennsylvania, excluding magnet and charter schools.

 History

-In 1909, the Wyomissing school district was founded, with classes being taught in a private residence.
-In 1908, the district's first building was completed on Belmont Avenue and served grades 1-11 until 1922 (seniors attended another area high school).
+In 1909, the Wyomissing School District was founded, and classes began being taught in a private residence.
+In 1908, the district's first building was completed on Belmont Avenue and served grades 1-11 until 1922; seniors attended another area high school.
 It served grades 1-6 until 1939.
 This building is now the Wyomissing Institute of Fine Arts.
 The first dedicated high school building was constructed in 1923 on Wyomissing Boulevard.
 This building remained the high school until 1939, when it became the elementary school and the high school moved to Evans Avenue.
 The current high school was constructed in 1940, as part of Franklin Roosevelt's depression recovery program, the Works Projects Administration.
 The building was expanded to meet the growing student body in 1965, and was renovated in 1994.
 The Wyomissing School District became the Wyomissing Area School District upon merging with the former West Reading School District in the late 1960s.
 In 1984, the original high school, which was built in 1923, was destroyed and the land was sold for housing.

-An addition was finished in September 2006.
-This added several classrooms, a chorus room, and a stagecraft workshop.
+An addition was finished in September 2006, which added several classrooms, a chorus room, and a stagecraft workshop.
 The somewhat controversial renovation removed two courtyards in the school, many windows in classrooms, and part of the student parking area.
 The school's auditorium was also renovated.
-This included removing the windows, replacing the seats, installing new curtains and carpeting, repainting, and installing garage doors in the stage right wing and the new set construction rooms so that scenery could be moved.
+This included removing the windows, replacing the seats, installing new curtains and carpeting, repainting, and installing garage doors in the stage right wing and a new set construction rooms so that scenery could be moved.

 Academics

-There are 567 sections of 183 courses in basic core areas and in a wide variety of electives.
-The school offers 30 honors and 16 Advanced Placement courses.
-During the 2003-04 school year, 221 AP exams were administered to 104 students, and the average score (1-5) was a 4.1.
-The same year, the average SAT score was 1133 (571 in math and 562 in verbal); the state average was 1002 (502 in math and 500 in verbal).
-The school boasts a 95% graduation rate, with 94% of high school seniors attending a two- or four-year institution of higher education.
+There are 567 sections of 183 courses in basic core areas and in electives.
+The school offers 30 honors and 23 Advanced Placement courses.
+During the 2021-22 school year, 481 AP exams were administered to 189 students, and 77% of students scored 3 or higher on the exam (from 1-5).
+The same year, the average SAT score was 1145 (557 in math and 587 in ELA); the state average was 1091 (540 in math and 551 in ELA).
+The school has a 95% graduation rate, with 94% of high school seniors attending a two- or four-year institution of higher education.